strues/boldr/README.md

 ### Development

-Run the CMS using `npm run dev`
+Run the frontend using `yr dev` from within `packages/frontend`.
+In another terminal window, start the server using `yr dev` from within `packages/server`.

 After Boldr has started visit <http://localhost:3000>.
-If you're using the API, an admin account is already created and you may login using these credentials:
+A admin account is already created and you may login using these credentials:

 > Email - admin@boldr.io
 > Password - password